nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

 * :file:`overlay-avsystem.conf` - Uses `Coiote Device Management`_ server.
 * :file:`overlay-avsystem-bootstrap.conf` - Uses Coiote in bootstrap mode.

-The sample can either be configured by editing the :file:`prj.conf` file and the relevant overlay files, or through menuconfig or guiconfig.
+You can configure the sample either by editing the :file:`prj.conf` file and the relevant overlay files, or through menuconfig or guiconfig.

 .. _build_lwm2m: